ifryed/navigation_algo/Exercises/ex2_kalman/README.md

 # Ex 2
 ## Q1
-Given an agent with varying location and speed, where both are in one dimesion only.
+Given an agent with varying location and speed, where both are in one dimension only.
 The movement model is a constant speed model.
 The initial location error is $2$ meters, and the initial speed error is $1.2$ feet($1$ feet = $0.3048$ meter).
 The sensor measures only the location, and its accuracy is a Gaussian distribution with a variance of $0.5$ feet.